CptConstantine/RoleByPost/README.md

   - System-specific fields and validation (e.g., Fate aspects, Traveller skills).
   - Import/export characters as JSON files for easy transfer between servers.

-- **Entity Relationship System**
+- **Entity Connections System**
-  - Create complex relationships between characters, NPCs, and other entities
+  - Create complex links between characters, NPCs, and other entities
   - Hierarchical entity management for companions, minions, and hirelings
   - Support for ownership and control of companions (and speak as them through the narration system)

 - **Inventory and Container Management**
   - Create items and containers with stacking support for quantities
   - GMs can create "loot containers" that players can take from and give items to
-  - Inventory tracking for characters with item relationships
+  - Inventory tracking for characters with item links

 - **Scene Management**
   - Create and manage multiple scenes and keep track of NPCs and notes